-The Advanced Inquiry Program (AIP) offers a ground-breaking graduate degree co-delivered by some of the nation's premiere community and learning institutions.
-AIP students take courses at an AIP Master Institution while sharing ideas and developing projects with fellow students and faculty nationwide via web-based learning communities.
-AIP Master's candidates use inquiry not only as a tool for integrated learning, but as a powerful agent for student achievement, public engagement, and ecological stewardship.
-AIP students join an unprecedented national partnership committed to social and ecological change.
+The Advanced Inquiry Program (AIP) offers a ground-breaking master's degree that combines web-based graduate courses through Miami University with face-to-face experiential and field study at some of the nation's premiere community learning institutions.
+AIP students are able to share ideas with peers and faculty nationally, while also working directly through their AIP Master Institution to improve local communities through shared investigation and action.
+The AIP enables students to join an unprecedented national network of leading institutions committed to social and ecological change.
+Students learn to use inquiry not only as a method for integrated learning, but as a basic tool for co-creating a better and more sustainable future.
 AIP Master's candidates also have the option to integrate international field study into their coursework by choosing from Earth Expeditions courses in Africa, Asia, Australia, and the Americas (7 credits from Earth Expeditions courses can count toward the AIP Master's degree).

-Enrollment is open to applicants who hold a bachelor’s degree--regardless of academic major or profession--and who are able to travel to an AIP Master Institution, currently located in Chicago, Cincinnati, Cleveland, Denver, New York, Phoenix, San Diego and Seattle.
-Coursework occurs at Master Institutions and on the web.
+Enrollment is open to applicants who hold a bachelor’s degree--regardless of academic major or profession--and who are able to travel to an AIP Master Institution, currently located in Chicago, Cincinnati, Cleveland, Denver, San Diego and Seattle.
+Coursework occurs online with experiential learning at affiliated institutions.

 The AIP Master’s can be completed part-time while working.
 It’s designed for educators and a broad range of professionals from non-profit, business, and government settings.

 Applicants elect to enroll in either a Master of Arts in Teaching (MAT) degree in the Biological Sciences or a Master of Arts (MA) degree in Biology (see Program Details).
 MA and MAT candidates go through the Advanced Inquiry Program together.